Exclusive – Cruz: Big Tech ‘Growing Threat to Our Democracy’ | Breitbart

 Many conservatives and tech experts have attempted to figure out the best solution to address social media giants’ censorship on the Internet.
 Cruz said that it is a “complicated” question to answer because the solution would have to address social media censorship without creating a government free speech police.
 Cruz continues to explore all options on how to best address big tech censorship.

 “What I have endeavored to do as a starting point is highlight and understand the scope of the problem.
-The remedy is tricky; nobody wants to see a federal government free speech.
+The remedy is tricky; nobody wants to see a federal government free speech police.
 That would be a terrible outcome that would inevitably be abused if it were simply Washington taking control,” Cruz said.

 However, the Texas conservative said that there are three possible solutions to big tech censorship: amending Section 230 of the Communications Decency Act, using antitrust against big tech, and policing big tech’s fraud and deception.